saratrajput/Deep_Object_Pose-wiki/Home.md

 - 3d model of your object. (_You can use blender for example_)
 - Export your model in FBX format (_recommended_) to UE4.

+*NOTE: DOPE doesn't use depth or segmentation images.
+Only RGB images are needed.*

 ## Steps:
 * Create a domain randomization with scene with your object being exported.
 * Generate around 20k images (*should be enough*).